kedacore/keda-docs/content/scalers/aws-cloudwatch.md

 You can use `TriggerAuthentication` CRD to configure the authenticate by providing either a role ARN or a set of IAM credentials.

+**Pod identity based authentication:**

+- `podIdentity.provider` needs to bet set on the `TriggerAuthentication` to either `kiam` or `eks` and the pod/service account must be configured correctly for your pod identity provider.

 **Role based authentication:**

 - `awsRoleArn` - Amazon Resource Names (ARNs) uniquely identify AWS resource